As part of Cam's Neighbourhood Development Plan we want to put some protection in place for some of our precious

 Come and meet Terry, Mike, Christina, Janice, Marion, Moira and other councillors and volunteers from the Neighbourhood Development Plan steering group

-Let's talk about housing, green spaces, trees... ... let's talk about CAM!
+Let's talk about housing, green spaces, the Future... ... let's talk about CAM!

 The steering group is now at the stage where it is working with and getting guidance from a group of expert consultants to ensure that our Neighbourhood Development Plan meets the professional standards required of it.
 As a result of this and an injection of 4 new and enthusiastic volunteers to the group, progress has really taken on a pace.